aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/aboveaverage/_index.md

 ```

-Get or set the flag indicating whether the rule is an "above average" rule. 'true' indicates 'above average'.
+the flag indicating whether the rule is an "above average" rule. 'true' indicates 'above average'.
 Default value is true.

 **Returns:**
 boolean